 I grew up in the Soviet Union, an atheist society.
 Being Jewish meant having a certain nationality, not faith.
 Spirituality was an unfamiliar concept.
 I read Julia Cameron’s book The Artist’s Way in my forties.
 Not only did I read it more than once or twice, I diligently completed the exercises in the book.

-I embraced collage making as a system of verbalizing intended direction as well as formalizing and asserting my individuality.
+I wrote the artist’s prayer and embraced collage making as a system of verbalizing intended direction as well as formalizing and asserting my individuality.
 I discovered the power of “owning” cutout slogans and well-crafted phrases that glared at me from magazine pages.
 Another potent revelation had to do with completing the assignment of writing the artist’s prayer.
 A prayer… Speaking of an unfamiliar concept!

 Every morning I write my affirmations: “I am willing to be a successful architect.
-I am willing to be an adventurer.
-I am willing to be an effective coach.
-I am willing to be spiritually developing.”
+Surely, I am willing to be an adventurer.
+Most definitely, I am willing to be an effective coach.
+Obviously, I am willing to be spiritually developing.”
 It’s a sacred practice.

 trusting that you reveal your divine plan of goodness for me